 The Prep Time includes the 1 and 1/2 hour resting time for the babka to rise again before baking but does not include the making of the dough and the resting time in the refrigerator overnight.

-I used the other half of the dough to make these.
+I used just half of the dough and with the other half, I made these.
 If you use frozen brioche dough, let it defrost in the fridge overnight and start from there.

 This chocolate babka should keep for a few days at room temperature.
 I couldn’t test it, it was gone the next day.